Complete the FAFSA

 - If your application is selected for a process called verification, you'll be notified by the Enrollment Service Center (ESC) in Vermillion, S.D.
-You'll need to complete a verification form, found at NSU Financial Aid Forms, and submit required documentation to the ESC.
+You'll need to complete a verification form and submit required documentation to the ESC.

 - You will receive an aid award letter detailing the amount and type of federal financial aid for which you've qualified.
 Read through all the information.
 Return your signed and fully completed aid award letter, along with any other required documents, to the Financial Aid Office.

 - Students who borrow a Direct Loan will need to complete the Master Promissory Note and entrance loan counseling at studentloans.gov.